 Careers Civil Engineer

 It’s critical that Air Force buildings and structures are not only maintained but remain combat-ready.
 Responsible for coming up with and implementing solutions to complex problems, Civil Engineers keep our facilities and utilities running effectively.
-From drafting, surveying and planning to explosive ordnance disposal and disaster preparedness, these highly trained engineers provide necessary problem skills and a wide range of expertise to thousands of structures around the world.
+From drafting, surveying and planning to explosive ordnance disposal and disaster preparedness, these highly trained engineers provide necessary problem-solving skills and a wide range of expertise to thousands of structures around the world.

 Relevant Interests and Skills: